 Start with requirements.
 How large is your codebase?
 Do you work across multiple repositories?
 What security certifications do you need?
 What's your existing IDE setup?

-Budget for the portfolio, not individual tools.
+Budget for the whole portfolio of tools.

 Measuring What Matters

 Track both leading and lagging indicators.
+Leading indicators predict future performance:

-Leading indicators predict future performance: AI suggestion acceptance rate, first-pass compile success, time-to-understanding for new code.
 These tell you if adoption is working before it shows up in delivery metrics.

-Lagging indicators show actual results: deployment frequency, lead time for changes, change failure rate, time to restore service.
 These are your DORA metrics showing whether AI improved delivery.

 Create an executive dashboard tracking three things: productivity gains versus baseline, ROI calculation with cost breakdown, and developer satisfaction by seniority level.

 Update it weekly during rollout, monthly after stabilization.
-Don't track individual usage.
-Track team outcomes.

 Common Pitfalls and Recovery